 Sedgemoor District Council licences caravan sites under the requirements of the Caravan Sites and Control of Development Act 1960.

-Conditions are applied to caravan site licences to protect not only the residents on the site from risks associated with the means of access, fire, drinking water and sanitation, but also the environment from risks of pollution.
+Conditions are applied to caravan site licences to protect residents and the environment from risks associated with the means of access, fire, drinking water, sanitation and pollution.

 In simple terms, a caravan site licence is required for land where a caravan is used for living in.
 However, a Caravan Site Licence can only be issued for land that has Planning Permission to be used as a caravan site.

 You are exempt from having to apply for a licence if:

 Forestry workers, builders, travelling showmen or seasonal worker stay in caravans on the site